Fiserv/universal-commerce/recipes/MIT.md

 ## MIT Applicable APIs

 MIT indicators are applicable for the APIs below.
-The MIT indicators must be included in the Request to uCom as demenstrated in the samples below.
+The MIT indicators must be included in the Request to uCom as demonstrated in the samples below.

 ### Payments